lewisKit/Amortized_SVGD/README.md

 # Amortized SVGD
-Amortized SVGD is a simple method which can utilized to train black box inference networks to draw samples.
+Amortized SVGD is a simple method which can be utilized to train black box inference networks to draw samples.

 We demonstrate two examples utilizing amortized SVGD in this repository:
 - Variational Autoencoder